rokath/trice/README.md

 ![trice](./docs/README.media/triceCOBSBlockDiagram.svg)

-- When the program flow passes the line `TRICE( Id(12345), "msg: %d Kelvin\n", k );` three 32-bit values transferred into the trice buffer:
+- When the program flow passes the line `TRICE( Id(12345), "msg: %d Kelvin\n", k );` two or three 32-bit values transferred into the trice buffer:
-  1. Embedded device timestamp: You can enable or disable it and decide about the time base.
+  1. Optional embedded device timestamp: You can decide about the time base.
   2. Combine: the 16-bit ID, the data 32-bit values count as 8-bit value and an 8-bit cycle counter.
-  3. The 32 bit temperature value.
+  3. The 32 bit value.
 The total data payload per trice can be 1008 bytes (252 32-bit units).
-- The only 3 values writing inside a typical TRICE macro allows its **usage inside time critical code like scheduler or interrupt**.
+- The few values writing inside a typical TRICE macro allows its **usage inside time critical code like scheduler or interrupt**.
   - If target timestamps disabled and no data values carried, a TRICE macro writes just one 32-bit value to the *trice* buffer.
 - In **direct mode** the trice buffer is on the stack and the TRICE macro execution includes the [COBS](./docs/COBSREncoding.md) encoding and the data transfer.
 This more straightforward architecture (not shown here) forbids usage inside time critical code but can be interesting for many cases.
 - In **indirect mode** for output a background service is needed.
 About every 100ms (configurable):
   - The trice buffer is swapped.